 \section{Conclusion}

-In this Letter we demonstrate how the novel parameters in the effective theory of pinned charge density waves, discussed in recent constructions \cite{Delacretaz:2016ivq,Delacretaz:2017zxd,Armas:2019sbe,Armas:2020bmo,Amoretti:2021lll,Armas:2021vku,Delacretaz:2021qqu}, which are absent in gapped quantum systems, affect the thermo-electric transport in cases where they are nonzero.
-The absence of the clean gap in the spectrum of the quantum model can be a result of the quantum continuum being present in the system, which provides finite spectral density at every energy.
-The effects of such a continuum spectrum have already been studied earlier in relation to the physics of plasmons \cite{Krikun:2018agd}, the dynamics of the pattern formation \cite{Andrade:2020hpu} and the electron spectral functions \cite{Balm:2019dxk,Gnezdilov:2018qdu,smit2021momentum}.
+In this Letter we demonstrate how the novel parameters in the effective theory of pinned charge density waves \cite{Delacretaz:2016ivq,Delacretaz:2017zxd,Armas:2019sbe,Armas:2020bmo,Amoretti:2021lll,Armas:2021vku,Delacretaz:2021qqu}, which are absent in gapped quantum systems, can affect the thermo-electric transport when they are nonzero.
+The absence of the clean gap in the spectrum can be a result of the quantum continuum being present in the system.
+The effects of such a continuum spectrum have been studied in relation to the physics of plasmons \cite{Krikun:2018agd}, the dynamics of the pattern formation \cite{Andrade:2020hpu} and fermion spectral functions \cite{Balm:2019dxk,Gnezdilov:2018qdu,smit2021momentum}.

-In the explicit examples constructed by means of holographic duality, we show that the ``gapless'' pinned charge density waves demonstrate non-vanishing resistivity in the pinned CDW phase, change of sign in the thermopower, unrelated to the reconstruction of the Fermi surface, the conceptual absence of Wiedemann–Franz law in the relation between the thermal and electric conductivities and the low sensitivity of the transport properties to the concentration of the impurities.
-All these phenomenological features being observed in the underdoped phases of cuprate high temperature superconductors, where charge density waves are present.
+In the explicit examples constructed by means of holographic duality, we show that the ``gapless'' pinned charge density waves demonstrate non-vanishing conductivity in the pinned CDW phase, change of sign in the thermopower, unrelated to the reconstruction of the Fermi surface, the conceptual absence of Wiedemann–Franz law and the low sensitivity of the transport properties to the concentration of impurities.
+All these phenomenological features are observed in the underdoped phases of cuprate high temperature superconductors, where charge density waves are present.

 We hope that these examples will encourage the use of the improved EFT in the analysis of the transport experiments in CDW cuprates, which in turn could clarify their physical nature and, perhaps, would unveil the properties of the underlying quantum criticality.